unkn0wnh4ckr/hackers-tool-kit/README.md

-* added a option to start a server via apache

 * added a clearall and a run option

 * everytime you run the script it will switch randomly between different banners

 * added banner option (same thing as clear option just people might not know that clear randomizes the banner) also added more banners

+* added a phpload option